IamTechknow/EatInSF/README.md

 ## Requirements:

 * Use Google Maps API and Places API Web Service
-* Display restaruants in San Francisco onto the map as markers
+* Display restaurants in San Francisco onto the map as markers
 * Use the specified Google Places API key
 * When user taps on a Marker, App should display another screen showing details of the selected restaurant